-Shelley has been gone all week as she moved her dad from the one-bedroom apartment to the small assisted-living unit.
-The small room is basically filled with a bed, chair, dresser, and TV.
-How good the quality of life is when you get to that point.
-He needs help getting up to use the bathroom and can walk only small distances.
+I also took the time to thoroughly clean the garage.
+It was such an unorganized mess, and I added to a pegboard and a shelf, tossing so many items I rarely use.
+Shelley has been away all week as she moved her dad from a one-bedroom apartment to a small assisted-living unit.
+The small room has a bed, chair, dresser, and TV.
+How good is the quality of life when you get to that point?
+He needs help getting up to use the bathroom and can only walk short distances.
 It may improve in four years when he is 89.
-You know, as they say "Nothing’s better than being 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43, 47, 53, 59, 61, 67, 71, 73, 79, 83, 89, or 97 years old.
+You know, as they say, "Nothing’s better than being 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43, 47, 53, 59, 61, 67, 71, 73, 79, 83, 89, or 97 years old.
 Those are the years you're in your prime."
 That is a pun!

 No comments: